To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10 or Year 11.

 Can you offer the course online?

-We include virtual learning on our courses, however the course is not a distance learning course and full attendance will be required once Covid-19 restrictions are lifted.
+We include virtual learning in our courses, however, the course is not a distance learning course and full attendance will be required once Covid-19 restrictions are lifted.

 Do you require references?